jupyter/jupyter/docs/source/what_is_jupyter.md

 one from the start.

-The term "Jupyter" is often used as a shorthand to refer to one of those products or ideas, which can cause confusion.
+The term "Jupyter" is often used as a shorthand to refer to one of those products or ideas (which might cause confusion).
 Let's take a look at each piece, and provide some clarity, below.

 # What is a "Computational Notebook" anyway?